KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 At layers L₅ through L₂, centropic motion proceeds against entropic dynamics that operate on structurally separate inverse layers (IL₅ through IL₂).
 The centropic and entropic arcs are architecturally and ontologically distinct.
 From L₅ through L₂, they do not interact, couple, or exchange resonance.
 Their only shared domain of expression is the metric interface of embodiment, where L₁ and IL₁ are co-present within the same corporeal substrate.

-At L₁, this separation collapses.
+At L₁, this separation is preserved ontologically but no longer maintained at the level of metric expression.
 Centropic and entropic embodiment share the Corporeal Realm.
-This co-presence introduces a **resistance term** into every centropic operation at the metric terminus:
+This co-presence introduces a resistance term into every centropic operation at the metric terminus:

 > **Definition (Embodied Resistance):**
 > The additional coherence cost of centropic motion at L₁ arising from the co-presence of entropic expression within the same corporeal domain.
 Embodied resistance is the structural reason why integration at the metric terminus requires more coherence expenditure than integration at subtler layers.